Random Advice Woman was not actually expecting a question but received one anyway. Yipee!

 Nursing a toddler is definitely different than nursing a newborn.
 Katie sometimes crawls around like I am her personal jungle gym, but there are also times when she is so peaceful and cuddly.
 That alone is worth it for me.
 She is so active now that cuddling is pretty much out of the question unless she’s nursing.
 But for those few minutes she is my sweet baby again.

 The health benefits are pretty awesome, too.
 I just survived a stomach flu that basically eviscerated my body.
-Because I was delivering antibodies via my breastmilk Katie didn’t even get sick.
-It is an amazing protective system that God has set in place.
-Which leads me to a lesser known benefit: the natural spacing of children.
+But because I was delivering antibodies via my breastmilk Katie didn’t even get sick.
+I also love how it helps with the natural spacing of children.
 For a variety of reasons Daniel and I have chosen not to use chemical birth control.
 Before we had Katie we used Natural Family Planning with 100% success for over four years of marriage.
 Now, we are using ecological breastfeeding to space our children.

 You might be surprised to learn that more and more moms are doing it.
 Not just granola-types, either.
 Regular women.
 Working women.
 Stay-at-home moms.
-Because I am outspoken about my position (that extended breastfeeding should be encouraged for moms and babies that want to), moms often confess to me what they won’t tell their church nursery workers, friends, and family.
+Because I’ve shared publicly that I am nursing my toddler, moms often confess to me what they won’t tell their church nursery workers, friends, and family.